NeuroTechX/ntx_slack_archive/eegdata.md

  >MNE seems most popular among(pyeeg, neurokit) that I have heard of.
 There are some general biosignal processing python libs biosig, biosignal, bioSPpy etc.

+9/21/2017 10:59 PM

+ **hectordomorozco** :

+ >Thanks man, Ill check those out, too.
+Honestly, MNE seems quite nice so far.
+It has a lot more capabilities than I originally thought it would have